Bob Jones University: Unusual Films

 Both Bob Jones Sr. and Bob Jones Jr. believed that film could be an excellent medium for mass evangelism, and in 1950, the university established Unusual Films within the School of Fine Arts.
 (The studio name derives from a former BJU promotional slogan, "The World's Most Unusual University".)
 Bob Jones Jr. selected a speech teacher, Katherine Stenholm, as the first director.
 Although she had no experience in cinema, she took summer courses at the University of Southern California and received personal instruction from Hollywood specialists, such as Rudolph Sternad.

 Unusual Films has produced seven feature-length films, each with an evangelistic emphasis: Wine of Morning, Red Runs the River, Flame in the Wind, Sheffey, Beyond the Night, The Printing, and Milltown Pride.
 Wine of Morning (1955), based on a novel by Bob Jones Jr., represented the United States at the Cannes Film Festival.
 The first four films are historical dramas set, respectively, in the time of Christ, the U.S. Civil War, 16th-century Spain, and the late 19th-century South—the latter a fictionalized treatment of the life of Methodist evangelist, Robert Sayers Sheffey.
 Beyond the Night closely follows an actual 20th-century missionary saga in Central Africa, and The Printing uses composite characters to portray the persecution of believers in the former Soviet Union.
 According to The Dove Foundation, The Printing "no doubt will urge Christian believers everywhere to appreciate the freedoms they enjoy.
 It is inspiring!"
 In 1999, Unusual Films began producing feature films for children, including The Treasure Map, Project Dinosaur, and Appalachian Trial.

 BJU Press

 BJU Press originated from the need for textbooks for the burgeoning Christian school and homeschool movements.
-It, along with A Beka Books, are the dominant companies in the Christian school/homeschool textbook industry.
 BJU Press publishes a full range of K–12 textbooks.

 BJU Press also offers distance learning courses online, via DVD and hard drive.
 Another ancillary, the Academy of Home Education, is a "service organization for homeschooling families" that maintains student records, administers achievement testing, and issues high school diplomas.
 The press sold its music division, SoundForth, to Lorenz Publishing on October 1, 2012.